yulqen/yulqen.org/content/blog/cats/cat_kills/index.md

 			<td>Alive</td>
 			<td>NA</td>
 			<td>NA</td>
-			<td>No remains upon waking this morning but a shrew trotted into the living room at about 8am, remarkably unaffected by its unwilling invitation into the house.
-The cats eventually coalesced around it's hidy-hole before being locked out, unimpressed.
-Eventually we trapped the little guy under a plant pot and released him into the blistering heat and the verge opposite the front of the house.</td>
+			<td>No remains this morning but a shrew trotted into the living room at about 8am having been carried in by someone's murderous jaws at some point during the night.
+Eventually we trapped it under a plant pot and released it out the front.
+Shrews make a lot of noise when stressed!</td>
 		</tr>
 		<tr>
 			<td>17 July 2022</td>